Communication Styles in Relationships: What Works & What Doesn’t

 Non-Verbal Signs

 Aggressive communicators will try to stare you down.
-They instinctively know that if you look away first, they have exerted their dominance.
+They know that if you look away first, they have exerted their dominance.

 They also like to get close.
 When you retreat, they will follow.
-This is another way for them to intimidate you.

 Aggressive communicators will take up as much space as possible, to make themselves look bigger than they are.

-Their tone of voice is usually harsh.
+Their tone of voice is often harsh.

 What This Means for the Relationship